 This is one of my favorite ways to get around Europe.
 Share a car with someone going the same way you are – it’s like a safer, crowdsourced version of hitchhiking.
 A great way to meet locals and make friends while getting around cheaply and safely.

-If you’re not on Airbnb yet, you’re really missing out — sign up with my link for some credit towards your first stay!
+If you’re not on Airbnb yet, you’re really missing out.
 Airbnb is one of the best ways to feel like a local when you travel since you often stay in more residential areas rather than tourist hubs.
 You can find everything from private rooms in houses to entire apartments and even houses or villas.
 If you travel with friends, an Airbnb is often the cheapest way to go.

 I’ve started using this as my primary booking for hotels and hostels because you get a free stay every 10th night, and no one loves free stuff more than this girl.
 They have a good selection, but it’s not always the most exhaustive, so I often go to Booking.com or Agoda next if I’m not satisfied with the selection at Hotels.com